kassko/data-mapper-bundle/README.md

                         resource_name: # Optional.
 Only the resource name (so without the directory).
                         provider_method: # Optional.
 Override default_provider_method.
                         object_class: # Required (full qualified object class name).
-    logger_service: # Optional.
-A logger service name.
-Il will be used for logging in data-mapper component.
     cache:
         metadata_cache: # Optional section
             class: # Optional.